-A photograph of MOS2014 is shown in Fig 1.
+A photograph of MOS2016 is shown in Fig 1.

-The whole structure does not differ a lot from MOS2013.
+The whole structure does not differ a lot from MOS2015 but we are now working on a new cool robot shell.
 The links of the robot are mainly fabricated out of aluminum alloy to reduce weight and keep rigidity.
-This year, in order to increase stability, we enhanced the connection of shoulders and modified the structure of the chest.
+In the past, in order to increase stability, the team enhanced the connection of shoulders and modified the structure of the chest.
 It is supposed to make the robot have better performance when falling down and getting up, as well as reducing the phenomenon of dropping small parts during the competition.
-This year, only MOS-Strong will show in the competition while another similar type MOS-Lite which was used in last year's competition will not appear in the RoboCup 2014 competitions.

 Fig. 1.
-Humanoid robot MOS2014
+Humanoid robot MOS2016